TheDuckCreator/theduckcreator.github.io/theethawat.md

 ## About Myself

-Hello, my name is Theethawat Savastham, 22 years old computer engineering student from Prince of Songkla University Hatyai Campus.
-I has just coded basic C before but I come to the working coding world since 2017, I had code a program with C,Javascript, and PHP.
-In 2019 I have learn a new skill about Java,Kotlin and taking intermeiate using of Javascript like frontend programing with react
-, Firebase realtimeDB access and api providing with Express.
-Furthermore I have learn coding Android application by using Kotlin
-, Android MVVM and the new fancy of writing Android app to fullfilling my senoir graduation project.
+Hello, my name is Theethawat Savastham, 22 years old Computer Engineering Student from Prince of Songkla University Hatyai Songkhla Thailand.
+I have just coded basic C before but I come to the working coding world since 2017.
+I had try to code a lot of program with C,Javascript, and PHP.
+In 2019 I had learned a new skill about OOP in Java, Kotlin and taking intermeiate on JavaScript like Frontend Programing with React, Firebase and API providing with Express.
+Furthermore I had learned coding Android application by using Kotlin , Android MVVM and the new fancy of writing Android app to fullfilling my senoir graduation project.

 ## Education